XanderStrike/goplaxt/README.md

 To run it yourself, first create an API application through Trakt [here](https://trakt.tv/oauth/applications).
 Set the Redirect URI to be the URI you will hit to access Plaxt, plus `/authorize`.
 So if you're exposing your server at `http://10.20.30.40:8000`, you'll set it to `http://10.20.30.40:8000/authorize`.
 For the CORS Origin, just use the URI.
-Bare IP addresses and ports are totally fine, but keep in mind your Plaxt instance _must_ be available to the public internet in order for Plex to send it data.
+Bare IP addresses and ports are totally fine, but keep in mind your Plaxt instance _must_ be accessible to _all_ the Plex servers you intend to play media from.

 Once you have that, creating your container is a snap: